Unidata/netcdf-c/man4/netcdf-c.md

   [[\<](#The-Classic-and-the-Expanded-NetCDF-Data-Models "Previous section in reading order")]   [[\>](#Creating-a-NetCDF_002d4_002fHDF5-File "Next section in reading order")]       [[\<\<](#NetCDF-3-Transition-Guide "Beginning of this chapter or previous chapter")]   [[Up](#NetCDF-3-Transition-Guide "Up section")]   [[\>\>](#NetCDF-2-C-Transition-Guide "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ---------------------------------------------------------------------------------------------- -------------------------------------------------------------------------------- --- -------------------------------------------------------------------------------------- ------------------------------------------------- ------------------------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-B.5 Using NetCDF-4.0 with the Classic and 64-bit Offset Formats {.section}
+B.5 Using NetCDF-4.0 with the Classic and 64-bit Offset Formats
 ---------------------------------------------------------------

 Prior to the 4.0 release, two underlying data formats were available for